1962 Cotton Bowl Classic

 The 1962 Cotton Bowl Classic was the 26th edition of the college football bowl game, played at the Cotton Bowl in Dallas, Texas, on Monday, January 1.
-Part of the 1961–62 bowl game season, the game featured the third-ranked Texas Longhorns of the Southwest Conference (SWC) and the #5 Ole Miss Rebels of the Southeastern Conference (SEC).
+Part of the 1961–62 bowl game season, the game featured the No. 3 Texas Longhorns of the Southwest Conference (SWC) and the No. 5 Ole Miss Rebels of the Southeastern Conference (SEC).
 Ole Miss was slightly favored, but Texas won, 12–7.

 Teams

 Both teams had been ranked first in the polls before-mid season losses knocked them out of championship contention.
 At the end of the regular season, both were still ranked in the top five, which made for an interesting bowl matchup.

 The Longhorns were co-champions of the Southwestern Conference while Ole Miss finished third in the Southeastern Conference.
 Texas was fourth in offense while Ole Miss was first.
 Both teams were in the middle of bowl streaks, the Longhorns were in their third consecutive bowl game, while Ole Miss was in their fifth consecutive bowl game.